 Whidbey Island long weekend itinerary

-Day 1 – Langley, Greenbank and Fort Casey
+Day 1 – Clinton, Langley and Fort Casey

-Depart Seattle early and take the ferry to Clinton on Whidbey Island.
-Once you are on the Island take SR 525 to Bayview.
-If you haven’t had breakfast, the Flower House Café at Bayview Farm and Garden is a lovely spot for weekend brunch.
-The Café has lots of outdoor seating among the plants, which is perfect for social distancing – check out their menu here.
+If you arrive late and want to skip the trip up to Langley, the Flower House Café at Bayview Farm and Garden is a lovely spot for brunch.
+The Café has lots of outdoor seating among the plants – check out their menu here.

-Next, take Bayview Road to the historic township of Langley.
 Call in at the Langley Whale Center for an update on the latest local whale sightings.
-Just a block away is the whale bells in Thomas Hladkey Memorial Park (don’t ring it unless you actually see a whale) which also provides access Seawall Park where you can take a waterside stroll.
-Double back down the main street of the historic district with its cute shops, cafes and art galleries.
+Just a block away is the whale bell in Thomas Hladky Memorial Park (don’t ring it unless you actually see a whale).
+Here you can also gain access to Seawall Park, where you can take a leisurely, waterside stroll.

-Further up the SR-525, turn left into Wanamaker Road and follow the signs to Fort Casey State Park.
+Drive further up SR-525 and turn left into Wanamaker Road, following the signs to Fort Casey State Park.
 Here you’ll find the historic Fort Casey and Admiralty Head Lighthouse, with beautiful views out to the Olympic Mountains.
-This is a great place to end the day with a picnic and watch sunset.
+It’s part of the old “Triangle of Fire” defence system — history buffs will love it, but even if you’re just there for the views, it’s worth the stop.
+It’s a great spot to end the day watching sunset.

 Day 2 – Fort Ebey, Coupeville & Oak Harbor